unrealkaii/ethnotify/README.md

 # ethnotify
-A python library to facilitate payment and provide push notification on tx confirmations on the ethereum blockchain.
+A python library to facilitate payment and provide push notification of tx confirmations on the ethereum blockchain.